tleppertbio/pathogentotree/README.md

   - Requeues a vm using an earlybam file from the bucket, requeues a vm using a .bam and .bai file from the bucket.
   - Requeues a vm using a .1.trimmed.fastq and .2.trimmed.fastq from the bucket.
   - Continues queuing the second half of a process vm2's if the first have of a large run is finished.
-  - Pulls files from the bucket to a local ./maple directory and cleans up old files and vms.
+  - Cleans up old files and vms when a process runs to completion.
   - Flags when a run has failed completely and needs to be requeued by the user.
   - Pulls a list of vms to a file compute_instances.list from the google cloud to check on the status as well as finding the zone.
   - The file compute_instances.list is used for determining which vms to remove and how define the components of the remove command.